-As at December 31, 2021, trade and other receivables include \$3,225,177 (December 31, 2020 - \$3,238,915) of amounts advanced to Surge eSports LLC, a related party by nature of it being under the control or direction of the Chairman of the Company.
+As of December 31, 2021, trade and other receivables include \$3,225,177 of amounts advanced to Surge eSports LLC, a former related party by nature of it being under the control or direction of the former Chairman of the Company.
 The Company intends to apply these advances against future share subscriptions in Surge eSports LLC.
 The advances are non-interest bearing and are receivable if the Company does not obtain share subscriptions in Surge eSports LLC.